OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 Troubleshooting and Reference
 ================================================================================

 This page contains complementary information to the :ref:`containerized deployment <container_deployment>` of the OpenNebula Front-end.
-It provides hints on how to :ref:`troubleshoot <container_troubleshooting>` the problems with description of common problems, :ref:`tutorials <container_guides>` on how to control services in the containers or configure CLI, and :ref:`reference <container_references>` tables of all network services, image parameters, or volumes.
+It provides hints on how to :ref:`troubleshoot <container_troubleshooting>` problems with descriptions of common issues, :ref:`tutorials <container_guides>` on how to control services in the containers or configure CLI, and :ref:`reference <container_references>` tables of all network services, image parameters, or volumes.

 .. _container_troubleshooting: